Frequently Asked Questions

 The Library can scan up to 20 pages from an item in its collections delivered as a PDF through email.
 Requests for scans are placed though its document delivery service.
 Please note that not all Library materials can be scanned and use of this service is limited to registered researchers.
 To place a request, see Document Delivery.
 For more information about access and use of the Library, see Visit.

-Email library@frick.org to place requests for high-resolution images of Frick Art Reference Library Photoarchive negatives, include the "Permanent link to this page" at the bottom of the record corresponding to the needed image in our catalog.
+Email library@frick.org to place requests for high-resolution images of Frick Art Research Library Photoarchive negatives, include the "Permanent link to this page" at the bottom of the record corresponding to the needed image in our catalog.
 Note that images from our Photoarchive can be downloaded up to a 2048 pixel length through Frick Digital Collections.

 The release of an image by the Library in no way grants or expresses permission for reproduction in any print or electronic media.
 Identifying copyright owners and obtaining permission is the responsibility of the author and the publisher.